Annual reports are due the day after the end of the reporting period. Corporations have six months to lodge.

 Corporations that are registered charities with the Australian Charities and Not-for-profits Commission (ACNC) do not need to send any reports to the ACNC.
-The Australian Charities and Not‑for‑profits Commission (Consequential and Transitional) Regulation 2016 has prescribed that the ACNC will accept corporation reports for 2015–16 and 2016–17 lodged with the Registrar under the CATSI Act as meeting the ACNC’s requirements.
+The ACNC and ORIC have an agreement that reports lodged with the Registrar will be shared with the ACNC and accepted as meeting the ACNC's requirements.

 Special circumstances might exempt your corporation from the requirement to provide reports.
 While the circumstances vary from case to case, generally speaking, the Registrar may exempt a corporation from or extend the time in which a particular report must be lodged if:

 - unavoidable delays are being experienced with the finalisation of financial statements or the audit report